So you have submitted your Personal Support Worker resume and have finally got a call for the interview.

 It would depend on the specific patient I was working with.

-If they are able to put some weight on their legs and can assist in the transfer, I would start by putting the wheelchair close by the toilet and ensuring the brakes are on.
+If they are able to put some weight on their legs and can assist in the transfer, I would start by putting the wheelchair close to the toilet and ensuring the brakes are on.

 I would then move the footrests and any other obstacles out of the way.